Yerlanalim/blvl-TB-27-06/CONTRIBUTING.md

-# Contributing to TechBlitz
+# Contributing to BizLevel

-First off, thank you for considering contributing to TechBlitz!
-It's people like you that make TechBlitz such a great tool for developers worldwide.
+First off, thank you for considering contributing to BizLevel!
+It's people like you that make BizLevel such a great tool for developers worldwide.

 ## Table of Contents